 Got granola?
-Lose the boring bowl and give your soda bread an easy and delicious makeover with this recipe for Blueberry Granola Soda Bread.
+Lose the boring bowl and give your soda bread an easy and delicious makeover with this Blueberry Granola Soda Bread recipe.

-So grab that granola you've got sitting in your pantry and use it to make a deliciously different Blueberry Granola Soda Bread!
+So grab that granola you've got sitting in your pantry and use it to make this deliciously different Blueberry Granola Soda Bread recipe!

 - ½ cup blueberry granola

 - ¼ cup demerara sugar

 - 3 tablespoons unsalted butter, chilled and cut into small pieces

 - Optional: serve with Irish Coffee

 - In a large bowl, sift together flour, baking soda, and baking powder.
 Stir in granola and demerara sugar.
 Mix in butter with a pastry cutter or use fingers until thoroughly combined.
 Set aside.